 Mills is the son of the former Expos player and Houston Astros manager Brad Mills.
 His mother is Ronda Mills who is a region manager for Medical Billing Technology.
-Beau has two sisters, Taylor and Rochelle.
+Beau has two older sisters, Taylor and Rochelle.

 On November 29, 2008, Mills married Alicia Vannette.

 As a sophomore in 2002, Mills was his team's Rookie of the Year and was named the third baseman on the All-West Yosemite League team.